 According to the Modern Migration Policy, students with a residence permit for study will need to obtain at least 50% of the statutory number of ECTS per academic year in order to keep their residence permit for the next study year.

 NB.
-This information is only applicable to non-European students with a Dutch residence permit for the purpose of ‘Study’.
+This information is only applicable to non-EU/EEA students with a Dutch residence permit for the purpose of ‘Study’.